chartingshow/crypto-firewall/README.md

 <p align="center"><img src="https://github.com/chartingshow/crypto-firewall/blob/master/assets/images/cover-1.jpg" /></p>

 Blocks browser-based crypto mining, cryptojacking, banking and crypto malware and phishing websites, apps and hackers command-and-control (C2) servers.
+The goal of this project is to help you safe and help you avoid getting scammed and losing your cryptocurrencies.

 If you discover a false positive or need to add a new block, then feel free to raise an **Issue** or a **Pull request** to add/remove them to the lists.